ShreyasTS/mathematics-Activity1/README.md

 To run the file simply enter the following in command prompt

 ```
-python file_name.py
+python activity-1.py
 ```

-Enter the num
+Enter the number of elements, followed by single element in new lines.
+The program checks if the given list of pairs are Equivalence.

-To test each of the functions, uncomment the required test funcitons
+To test each function, uncomment the required test funcitons
 ```
 TestReflexive()
 TestSymmetric()